What Is TRI Reporting?

 - Involved in source reduction activities undertaken to prevent pollution

-That is not an easy task, especially if it will be the first time completing such reports.
+That is not a simple task, especially if it will be the first time completing such reports.
 As such, it would likely be in your best interest to work with someone who has previously prepared such reports.

 Reporting methodologies are very industry specific, so it is recommended that you find someone who has prepared TRI reports in your industry.
 You can do this by talking with similar facilities or reaching out to your industry organizations.
 You can also contact us and our TRI experts can help or, if we do not have the appropriate experience, recommend someone who can.